pantrypoints/sp/content/en/research/galileo/new/day-1u.md

 {{< /r >}}

-Salv.
+{{< l a="Salviati" >}}
 Very well; but the questions which we have already considered are so numerous and so varied, and have taken up so much time that there is not much of this day left to spend upon our main topic which abounds in geometrical demonstrations calling for careful consideration.

 May I, therefore, suggest that we postpone the meeting until to-morrow, not only for the reason just mentioned but also in order that I may bring with me some papers in which I have set down in an orderly way the theorems and propositions dealing with the various phases of this subject, matters which, from memory alone, I could not present in the proper order.
+{{< /l >}}

 {{< r a="Sagredo" >}}